-(ii) for breaches not covered by articles 9, 10, 13, 14 and 15 EUR[2,500,000] or, only if specifically provided for in national law, 2% of its total annual turnover according to the last available accounts approved by the management body; where the legal person is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial accounts according to [as defined in Directive 83/349/EEC], the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting directives [Directive 86/635/EC for banks, Directive 91/674/EC for insurance companies] according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking; or (iii) for breaches of articles 13, 14 and 15 [EUR 1,000,000] or in the Member States where the Euro is not the official currency, the corresponding value in the national currency on the date of entry into force of this regulation.
+- (ii) for breaches not covered by Articles 9, 10, 13, 14 and 15 EUR 2 500 000 or 2 % of its total annual turnover according to the last available accounts approved by the management body; where the legal person is a parent undertaking or a subsidiary of a parent undertaking which has to prepare consolidated financial accounts according to [as defined in Directive 83/349/EEC], the relevant total annual turnover shall be the total annual turnover or the corresponding type of income according to the relevant accounting directives [Directive 86/635/EC for banks, Directive 91/674/EC for insurance companies] according to the last available consolidated accounts approved by the management body of the ultimate parent undertaking; or - (iii) for breaches of Articles 13, 14 and 15 EUR 1 000 000 or in the Member States where the Euro is not the official currency, the corresponding value in the national currency on the date of entry into force of this Regulation.

-References to the competent authority in this paragraph are without prejudice to the ability of the competent authority to exercise its functions in any ways referred to in Article 17.1.
+References to the competent authority in this paragraph are without prejudice to the ability of the competent authority to exercise its functions in any ways referred to in Article 17(1)

-- 2. Member States may provide competent authorities under national law to have other sanctioning powers in addition to those referred to in paragraph 1a and may provide for higher levels of sanctions than those established in that paragraph. - 3.
-Deleted.
+2. Member States may provide competent authorities under national law have other sanctioning powers in addition to those referred to in paragraph 1a and may provide for higher levels of sanctions than those established in that paragraph.

-Exercise of supervisory and sanctioning powers
+Article 27 Exercise of supervisory and sanctioning powers

-- 1. Member States shall ensure that, when determining the type and level of administrative sanctions, competent authorities take into account all relevant circumstances, including where appropritate: - (a) the gravity and duration of the breach; - (b) the degree of responsibility of the responsible person;
+- Member States shall ensure that, when determining the type and level of administrative sanctions, competent authorities take into account all relevant circumstances, including where appropriate: - (a) the gravity and duration of the breach; - (b) the degree of responsibility of the responsible person;

-- (c) the financial strength of the responsible person, as indicated notably by the total turnover of the responsible legal person or the annual income of the responsible natural person; - (d) the importance of the profits gained or losses avoided by the responsible person, insofar as they can be determined; - (e) the level of cooperation of the responsible person with the competent authority, without prejudice to the need to ensure disgorgement of profits gained or losses avoided by that person; - (f) previous breaches by the responsible person. - (g) measures taken, after the breach, by a responsible person to prevent the repetition of the breach. - 2.
-In the exercise of their sanctioning powers under circumstances defined in Article 26, competent authorities shall cooperate closely to ensure that the supervisory and investigative powers and administrative sanctions produce the desired results of this Regulation.
-They shall also and coordinate their action in order to avoid possible duplication and overlap when applying supervisory and investigative powers and administrative sanctions border cases in accordance with Article 19.
+- (c) the financial strength of the responsible person, as indicated notably by the total turnover of the responsible legal person or the annual income of the responsible natural person; - (d) the importance of the profits gained or losses avoided by the responsible person, insofar as they can be determined; - (e) the level of cooperation of the responsible person with the competent authority, without prejudice to the need to ensure disgorgement of profits gained or losses avoided by that person; - (f) previous breaches by the responsible person concerned; - (g) measures taken, after the breach, by a responsible person to prevent the repetition of the breach.

+2. In the exercise of their sanctioning powers under circumstances defined in Article 26 competent authorities shall cooperate closely to ensure that the supervisory and investigative powers and administrative sanctions produce the desired results of this Regulation.
+They shall also coordinate their action in order to avoid possible duplication and overlap when applying supervisory and investigative powers and administrative sanctions and fines to cross border cases in accordance with Article 19.